shahwaiz638/chess_AI/README.md

-# Chess Game with Min-Max Algorithm and Alpha-Beta Pruning
+# Chess Game using Reinforcement Learning with Min-Max Algorithm and Alpha-Beta Pruning

 This project implements a chess game where you can play against the computer, which uses the Min-Max Algorithm with Alpha-Beta Pruning to make its moves.